pariesque/SIMA/README.md

-SIMA (Socially Intelligent Multimodal Agent)
-SIMA is a system that selects meaningful and role-appropriate gestures to be used in virtual humans.
+SIMA (Socially Intelligent Multimodal Agent) is a system that selects meaningful and role-appropriate gestures to be used in virtual humans.